coreinfrastructure/best-practices-badge/criteria.md

   - [a "good" license according to Fedora](https://fedoraproject.org/wiki/Licensing:Main?rd=Licensing).
 - It is RECOMMENDED that any required license(s) be OSI-approved.
 - The software MAY also be licensed other ways (e.g., "GPLv2 or proprietary" is acceptable).

-We intend for the automated tool to focus on identifying common OSS licenses such as:     [CC0](http://creativecommons.org/publicdomain/zero/1.0/), [MIT](http://opensource.org/licenses/MIT), [BSD 2-clause](http://opensource.org/licenses/BSD-2-Clause), [BSD 3-clause revised](http://opensource.org/licenses/BSD-3-Clause), [Apache 2.0](http://opensource.org/licenses/Apache-2.0), [Lesser GNU General Public License (LGPL)](http://opensource.org/licenses/lgpl-license), and the [GNU General Public License (GPL)](http://opensource.org/licenses/gpl-license).
+- *Note*: We intend for the automated tool to focus on identifying common OSS licenses such as:     [CC0](http://creativecommons.org/publicdomain/zero/1.0/), [MIT](http://opensource.org/licenses/MIT), [BSD 2-clause](http://opensource.org/licenses/BSD-2-Clause), [BSD 3-clause revised](http://opensource.org/licenses/BSD-3-Clause), [Apache 2.0](http://opensource.org/licenses/Apache-2.0), [Lesser GNU General Public License (LGPL)](http://opensource.org/licenses/lgpl-license), and the [GNU General Public License (GPL)](http://opensource.org/licenses/gpl-license).

-*Rationale*: These criteria are designed for OSS projects, so we need to ensure that they're only used where they apply.
+- *Rationale*: These criteria are designed for OSS projects, so we need to ensure that they're only used where they apply.
 Some projects are thought of as OSS yet are not actually released as OSS (e.g., they might not have any license, in which case the defaults of the country's legal system apply, or they might use a non-OSS license).
 Unusual licenses can cause long-term problems for OSS projects and are more difficult for tools to handle.
 We expect that that "higher-level" criteria would set a higher bar, e.g., that it *must* be released under an OSI-approved license.

-*Documentation*.
+*Documentation*

 - The project MUST include basic documentation for the software that covers:
   - how to install it